 During PSHE and PATHS lessons, children learn to accept and embrace difference and to understand how individuals feel by exploring emotional literacy.
 This work crosses all potential barriers of faith and religion.
 Supporting this, children’s RE lessons enable them to develop a growing understanding of different cultures and beliefs.
 The more children learn about religions, the more likely they are to understand different people’s motivations and feelings, thereby enabling them to be more tolerant of those cultures and beliefs that differ from their own.

 At the heart of our work, the Avenues values form the foundation for learning tolerance.
-These values are spoken about and promoted, strengthening the core British values in our society as a result.
+These values are spoken about and promoted, strengthening the core British values in our community as a result.

 Our equalities policy ensures that people of all religious beliefs, genders, ethnicities, abilities or any other differences are offered the same opportunities to thrive at our school.
 Equality is something we seek to uphold in all of our work.
-We are currently working towards the Equalities Award and have gathered a great deal of evidence of our efforts in this area.
+We achieved the Equalities Award in 2018 in recognition of this.

 International projects such as leaning about Christmas traditions around the world help to develop children’s experiences and understanding of other countries and their traditions, cultures and beliefs.
 Other learning that supports this is through the teaching of French and sharing of other languages; for example, International Languages Day.
 We have a “Language of the Month” board which celebrates the different languages spoken in school and encourages children to learn about different cultures.